 The state of Alaska has been experiencing a general increase in violent crime over recent years.
+Alaska currently has a rate of 804.2 violent crimes per 100,000 individuals.
 Studies by the FBI have shown that although crimes such as robbery and homicide have decreased, crimes such as rape and aggravated assault have seen an increase.
 In Alaska in particular, an influx of aggravated assaults are said to be to blame for the spike in violent crime.
 The reasons behind these spikes, however, are more complicated to decipher, although poverty and lack of access to services because of Alaska's remote location have both been blamed.

-Nevada has the nation's second high violent crime rate, with 70 crimes per 10,000 individuals.
+Nevada has the nation's second high violent crime rate, with 678.1 violent crimes per 100,000 people.
 Unfortunately, in Nevada rape is also another large component of the violent crime rate.
 Violent crime in Nevada has historically always been higher than the rest of the country.

 Is Violent Crime in the United States Going Up or Down?

 When looking for crime data in the US there are two main sources that are worth tapping.
 The first is the National Crime Survey and the other is the crime that is reported to the FBI.